quantifyearth/LIFE/method.md

 - Habitat maps for four scenarios:
   - Current day, in both L1 and L2 IUCN habitat classification
   - Potential Natural Vegetation (PNV) showing the habitats predicted without human intevention
-  - Restore scenario - a map derived from the PNV and current maps showing certain lands restored to their pre-human
+  - Restore scenario - a map derived from the PNV and current maps showing certain lands restored to their pre-human type
   - Conserve scenario - a map derived form current indicating the impact of placement of arable lands
 - The Digital Elevation Map (DEM) which has the height per pixel in meters